Wilby Hart: Career

-In 1904 Hart commenced training at The London Hospital under Matron Eva Luckes.
-Hart completed her training in 1908, and joined the hospital's Private Nursing Institute.
-She worked as a private nurse until at least 1923, and during her time cared for Prince Albert in 1917, for which George V awarded her the RVM.
-In 1923 she was sent to Sandringham where she nursed Princess Victoria who had pneumonia.
-Whilst Hart was there Empress Maria, the Dowager Empress of Russia and Queen Alexandra's sister, became ill and Hart also cared for her alongside Lord Dawson, the King's physician and a London Hospital doctor.
-During the seven weeks she spent at Sandringham nursing royalty, Prince Albert, who was by then the Duke of York, got engaged to Elizabeth Bowes Lyon (later Queen Elizabeth, the Queen Mother) and brought her up to Hart's room to meet his former nurse.
+In 1904, Hart commenced training at The London Hospital under Matron Eva Luckes.
+She completed her training in 1908, and joined the hospital's Private Nursing Institute.
+She worked as a private nurse until at least 1923, and during this time cared for Prince Albert in 1917, for which George V awarded her the RVM.

+In 1923, she was sent to Sandringham, where she nursed Princess Victoria, who had pneumonia.
+Whilst Hart was there, Empress Maria, the Dowager Empress of Russia and Queen Alexandra's sister, became ill, and Hart also cared for her alongside Lord Dawson, the king's physician and a London Hospital doctor.
+During the seven weeks she spent at Sandringham nursing royalty, Prince Albert, who was by then the Duke of York, got engaged to Lady Elizabeth Bowes Lyon (later Queen Elizabeth the Queen Mother) and brought her up to Hart's room to meet his former nurse.

 Honours

-Hart was awarded the Royal Victorian Medal - Silver, in 1917 for her nursing services to HRH Prince Albert.
+Hart was awarded the Royal Victorian Medal - Silver, in 1917 for her nursing services to Prince Albert.

 Retirement and death

 Hart retired to Eastbourne by 1931/1932, and shortly afterwards she had a stroke.
+(Note: The earliest electoral roll that Hart is in for Eastbourne is 1931/32, but she may have moved here earlier.)

-She retrained as a stone mason, and later on also worked as a wood carver and sculptor.
+She retrained as a stone mason, and later also worked as a wood carver and sculptor.
 Hart exhibited extensively in Eastbourne.

-She died on 11 September 1967 in Eastbourne and left over £29,000 in her will.
+She died on 11 September 1967 in Eastbourne, and left over £29,000 in her will.
 She left her 'mother and child' sculpture to the Towner Gallery, Eastbourne.